Athens is the most populous and the largest city in Greece with a population of 3.7 million inhabitants.

 Regarding the fact that it is a top tourist destination, pickpocket risk is at a very high level in Athens.
-Special attention should be paid in the buses and on the Metro.
-Also, be aware of the street crime, like purse-snatching, especially around banks and ATM machines.
+Special attention should be paid to the buses and the Metro.
+Also, be aware of street crime, like purse-snatching, especially around banks and ATMs.

 NATURAL DISASTERS RISK : LOW